Graylog2/documentation/pages/architecture.rst

 Highly available setup with Graylog Radio
 ------------------------------------------

-Beginning with Graylog 1.0 on we do no longer recommend running Graylog Radio because we are now using a high-performant message journal (from the Apache Kafka project) in every `graylog-server` instance which is spooling all incoming messages to disk immediately and is able to buffer load spikes just at least as good as Graylog Radio was, but with less dependencies and maintenance overhead.
+Beginning with Graylog 1.0 on, we no longer recommend running Graylog Radio because we are now using a high-performant message journal (from the Apache Kafka project) in every `graylog-server` instance which is spooling all incoming messages to disk immediately and is able to buffer load spikes just at least as good as Graylog Radio was, but with less dependencies and maintenance overhead.